-- 1. The facility shall be operated consistent with the application and plans that were submitted with the request. - 2.
+- 1. 1.
+The facility shall be operated consistent with the application and plans that were submitted with the request including the location. - 2.
 The Planning Commission, at its discretion, may schedule a public hearing at any time following the first year of operation for the purpose of resolving issues with the request and mitigating adverse impacts on nearby properties. - 3.
-Failure to comply with any of the conditions may result in revocation of the conditional use permit.
+Failure to comply with any of the conditions may result in revocation of the conditional use permit. - 4.
+Limit of hours. - 5.
+Must gain all necessary agency permits.

-Planning Commission Minutes of Meeting April 21, 2015
+CITY AND BOROUGH OF SITKA Planning Commission Minutes of Meeting April 21, 2015